babab/vim-MagicKey/README.md

 ### Execute current line text as command

-When the current line starts with `# mkrun: `, the remaining text will be executed as a Vim command.
+When the current line starts with `# mkrun: `, the remaining text will be executed as an Ex command.
+Because Ex commands always start with `:`, this is added implicitly and any leading `:` characters added by the user will be stripped.

 Example:

-    run: %s/croccet/correct/gc

-This feature is also available through this command and function:

-- Command: `MkRunCommand`
-- Function: `MkRunCommand()`
+    # mkrun: !python %

 ### Replace in all buffers (alias for ":bufdo %s/{content}/gce | update"